Flipping houses in Australia: 3 tips for saving money at sale time

 However, you can avoid paying the exit fee if you are willing to negotiate with your lender.
 If refinancing, ask the new lender to pay the exit fee as an incentive for your business, and if they agree you could save thousands of dollars on top of the refinancing benefits.

 So, don’t give up on your plans to flipping houses in Australia.
 Instead find smarter ways to do things and continue to grow your wealth.

-If you want to learn more about flipping houses in Australia, join Dominique Grubisa for this upcoming webinar and learn how you can find undervalued property that you can potentially purchase 10% – 40% below market value from motivated vendors.
+If you’re looking for finance or you’re having a hard time, or you just want to explore other opportunities, join Dominique Grubisa for this upcoming Real Estate Investing webinar and learn how you can find an undervalued property that you can potentially purchase 10% – 40% below market value from motivated vendors.

 Lawyer, Asset Protection Specialist and Property Educator

 Dominique Grubisa is a practicing legal practitioner with over 22 years of legal and commercial experience.
 She is a property investor and developer, an entrepreneur with businesses in Australia and Southeast Asia, a speaker, educator, writer and published author.
 You may contact Dominique at firstname.lastname@example.org

 This column has been written for general information purposes only.
 It is not intended as legal, financial or investment advice and should not be construed or relied on as such.